 yum update cleanly and without any necessary

 Since the start of the RPM-based OSG software stack, we have offered the following release series:

-OSG 3.5 started August 2019.
+OSG 3.5 was started in August 2019 and will reach its end-of-life in February 2022.
 The main differences between it and 3.4 were the introduction of the HTCondor 8.8 and 8.9 series; also the RSV monitoring probes, EL6 support, and CREAM support were all dropped.

 OSG 3.3 started in August 2015 and was end-of-lifed in May 2018.
 While the files have not been removed, it is strongly recommended that it not be installed anymore.
 The main differences between 3.3 and 3.2 are the dropping of EL5 support, the addition of EL7 support, and the dropping of Globus GRAM support.